spessasus/spessasynth_lib/docs/extra/all-npm-exports.md

 ### Synthesizer and Sequencer
 - Sequencer - the Sequencer module for playing back MIDI files.
-- Synthetizer - the Synthetizer module for synthesizing audio with soundbanks.
+- WorkletSynthesizer - the WorkletSynthesizer module for synthesizing audio with soundbanks.
 - DEFAULT_SYNTH_CONFIG - the default synthesizer configuration.

 ### Audio Effects